lizajean23/parsing/README.md

 this code takes information from website https://zoro.to/most-popular about the most popular anime names and number of episodes they have!
 ##
+i am using requests and bs4 module , to get info from the web! also considering the need for logical duration between get requests , i send them each time from 15-20 seconds randomly all the gotten info is saved in csv file

 ## HOPE YOU ENJOY <3